CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 property.

-Alternativly, we can call ``plot`` on the ``KaplanMeierFitter`` itself to plot both the KM estimate and it's confidence intervals:
+Alternativly, we can call ``plot`` on the ``KaplanMeierFitter`` itself to plot both the KM estimate and its confidence intervals:

 *Note: Don't like the shaded area for confidence intervals?
 See below examples on how to change this*